Melling transport improvements

 Are the Melling transport improvements still going ahead?

 Yes.
-NZ Transport Agency Waka Kotahi is progressing the Melling transport improvements element of Te Wai Takamori o Te Awa Kairangi through the alliance with AECOM and Fletcher Construction.
+NZ Transport Agency Waka Kotahi is progressing the Melling transport improvements element of Te Wai Takamori o Te Awa Kairangi through the delivery alliance of AECOM and Fletcher Construction.

 How do the recently announced delivery changes affect the Melling transport improvements?